junxit/us-congress-bills-116/metadata.md

 - 2019-03-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 46.
 - 2019-04-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S2525-2528; text: CR S2527-2528)
 - 2019-04-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S2525-2528; text: CR S2527-2528)
+- 2019-05-02 — Message on Senate action sent to the House.
+- 2019-05-02 — Received in the House.
+- 2019-05-02 — Referred to the House Committee on Oversight and Reform.